navnee1h/navnee1h.github.io/content/posts/ejpt-passed/index.md

 This wasted time and made me stuck for hours.
 The lab gives no hints — but the **questions themselves DO**.

-After taking a break (coffee + night ride), I came back and read all the questions properly.
+After taking a break (coffee), I came back and read all the questions properly.

 Everything became clearer after that.